great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_google_cloud_composer.rst

     You can now monitor your deployment just like any other Airflow environment either via the Airflow UI (linked from your cloud platform environments page) or by submitting commands using `Google Cloud Shell <https://cloud.google.com/shell>`_.

-    You can raise an ``AirflowException`` if validation fails (as in the example here: `Running a Validation using a PythonOperator <https://docs.greatexpectations.io/en/latest/guides/workflows_patterns/deployment_airflow.html#running-a-validation-using-a-pythonoperator>`_) which will show in logs and the UI as in the image below:
+    You can raise an ``AirflowException`` if your Validation fails (as in the example here: :ref:`Running a Validation using a PythonOperator <workflows_patterns__deployment_airflow__running-a-validation-using-a-pythonoperator>`) which will show in logs and the UI as in the image below:

 .. image:: dag_airflow_example.png
     :width: 800
-    :alt: Airflow pipeline with validations passing and failing.
+    :alt: Airflow pipeline with Validations passing and failing.

 Additional resources
 --------------------